Foundation Mathematics A and B

 All about the course

 As you gain and develop knowledge during this year, you’ll be well-placed to refine your mathematical skills.
-On successful completion of the Foundation Year, you’ll progress to our full BSc Mathematics degree course.
+On successful completion of the Foundation Year, you will progress to our full BSc Mathematics degree course.

 For a further three years of study - or four, if you choose an industry placement, you will develop and advance your mathematics knowledge and skills.

-- As you progress to year two, you'll continue to develop your knowledge of vector calculus and tensor algebra, statistics and numerical analysis.
+- As you progress to year two, you will continue to build knowledge of vector calculus and tensor algebra, statistics and numerical analysis

-- In your final year, you'll complete a final year project in an area of mathematics of your choice.
+- In your final year, alongside studying advanced modules in statistics, and selecting options that could include computer graphics, you will complete a final year project in an area of mathematics of your choice